go-gorm/gorm.io/pages/docs/query.md

 // SELECT * FROM users WHERE name = 'jinzhu' OR name = 'jinzhu 2';
 ```

-Also checkout [Group Conditions in Advanced Query](advanced_query.html), it can write complicated SQL easier
+Also check out [Group Conditions in Advanced Query](advanced_query.html), it can write complicated SQL easier

 ## Selecting Specific Fields